boneskull/core/README.md

 sx.SpecificHelper.doThis(...);
 ```

-It's a good practice to keep each class in their own file, so it's maintainable and easy to goto.
+It's a good practice to keep each class in their own file, so it's maintainable and easy to go to.
 But
-nothing stops you to create as many `factory`s in the same file:
+nothing stops you to create as many `sx.factory`s in the same file:

 ```js
 // app/classes/all.js